 AAP 10 More clarification is needed regarding the interaction between different space requirements and spatial uses.
 This is made more imperative when considering the Old Kent Road's function as an arterial route into London.
 Consideration also needs to be given to how green spaces will be impacted by the tall buildings (in terms of overshadowing).
 Community Groups Pages Walk residents Mandela Way OKR 3 Terraced housing should be proposed to the rear of the Page's Walk properties, limited to two storeys to protect light and constructed of London stock yellow brick to be mindful of the conservation area.
 AAP 3 Concern was raised regarding the impact of population growth on the sewage system.
 Monies from s106 agreements should be used to ameloriate these concerns.
 AAP 13 An accident and emergency ward should be included as part of the plans given the forecast population increase.
-AAP 11 AAP 11 AAP 11 Renewable energy should be used to power the new buildings.
-It should be ensured that green spaces are of a high quality.
-Existing trees should be protected.
-AAP 13 AAP 12 Accessible and low-cost facilities should be provided for all young people.
-The Southwark Park running track should be cleaned up and put to good use.
-Community Groups Walworth East Area Forum AAP 1 Can Naylor House, or other estates/parts of estates be removed from the OKR AAP red line?
-Will the OKR AAP lead to demolitions of council estates?
-Community Groups Rodney Road TRA AAP 1 The target number of homes to be provided represents unacceptable intensification of development and there is not sufficient accompanying infrastructure provided.
-Rep Received in 2016 AAP 2 The site allocations do not acknowledge or protect the existing green spaces.
+AAP 11 Renewable energy should be used to power the new buildings.
+AAP 11 It should be ensured that green spaces are of a high quality.
+AAP 11 Existing trees should be protected.
+AAP 13 Accessible and low-cost facilities should be provided for all young people.
+AAP 12 The Southwark Park running track should be cleaned up and put to good use.
+Community Walworth East Area AAP 1 Can Naylor House, or other estates/parts of estates be removed from the Groups Forum OKR AAP red line?
+Dada Dad TDA A A D 4 Will the OKR AAP lead to demolitions of council estates?
+D D Community Rodney Road TRA AAP 1 The target number of homes to be provided represents unacceptable Rep Received in 2016 Groups intensification of development and there is not sufficient accompanying A A D 2 infrastructure provided.
+AAP 2 The site allocations do not acknowledge or protect the existing green spaces.
 AAP 4 The AAP should explicitly state that there will be no demolitions of council housing to facilitate the tube stations.
 AAP 5 The number of affordable homes provided should be significantly higher than 35%.
 AAP 6 It should be explicitly stated that no residential units will be occupied on employment land until the previous use has been successfully relocated.
 AAP 1 The town centre should be more compact.
-Community Groups SCETRA OKR12 We object that the Former Southern railway stables is included in the plan.
+Community SCETRA OKR12 We object that the Former Southern railway stables is included in the Rep received in 2016 Groups plan.
 We would like to note that the plan presents contradictions regarding the stables.
 The plan shows high intensity development and does not give sufficient consideration to the traffic issues.
 We are very concerns and object to the proposed building heights.
 Specifically, on page 98 you talk about 8 storeys building at the corner of St James's Rd and Rolls Rdwe would like to see the Southwark Council to make a commitment to build at least 50% of housing as affordable.
-Rep received in 2016 AAP4 AAP5 Need defintion for 'targeted support' and 'disadvantaged'.
-The 35% affordable target is inadequate to meeting the housing need in AAP3 Southwark.
-Adequate infrastructure is not enough.
+AAP4 Need defintion for 'targeted support' and 'disadvantaged'.
+AAP5 The 35% affordable target is inadequate to meeting the housing need in Southwark.